Nagdih

 Nagdih is a village in the Sheikhpura district of Bihar, India.

 Etymology of the name

-The name Nagdih is derived from the words ‘‘NAG" and "Dih" meaning "The house of Snake".
-The phrase was used that the inhabitants of this village were very strong and brave.
-The village was inhabited in medieval times.
+The name Nagdih is derived from the words ‘‘NAG" and "Dih" meaning "The house of the Snake".
+The phrase was used to describe the inhabitants of this village, who were said to be very strong and brave.
+The village was inhabited during medieval times.

 History

-The majority of the village's inhabitants have been a part of the Kurmi community since the 18th Century.
-Following the decline of Mughal rule in the early 18th Century, the Indian subcontinent's hinterland dwellers, many of whom were armed and nomadic, began to appear more frequently in settled areas and interact with townspeople and agriculturists.
-The Kurmi were famous for being cultivators and market gardeners.
+The majority of the village's inhabitants have been a part of the Kurmi community since the 18th century.
+Following the decline of Mughal rule in the early 18th century, the Indian subcontinent's hinterland dwellers, many of whom were armed and nomadic, began to appear more frequently in settled areas and interact with townspeople and agriculturists.
+The Kurmi were known for being cultivators and market gardeners.
 The main reason for this was the significant productivity of the Kurmi, whose success lay in superior use of manure, according to historian Christopher Bayly.

 Geography and climate

 Nagdih is located on highly fertile flat land.
 It is drained by the canal and Motor-Pumps.